-- Maintain a GPA of 2.0 or above during their enrollment at BYUH. - Students whose SAP status is on Probation may continue to receive federal and institutional loans and grants.
-However, students whose status is deny are not eligible for aid. - Complete all graduation requirements within 150% of the minimum hours required to complete your degree. - Most BYUH students require about 120 hours for a BA or BS degree.
-The maximum attempted hour limit for these students is 180 hours (which is 50% more than the 120 hours required). - Your maximum hour limit includes all "attempted" hours, including hours for classes you repeated, and those for which you received a failing grade, a withdrawal, or incomplete. - Undergraduates who accumulate 60 hours of non-progress grades automatically lose eligibility for federal and institutional aid. - Transfer students are allowed to accumulate 150% of the minimum hours required to graduate after they arrive at BYUH. - Transfer students should speak with a financial aid counselor to review their transfer work and to determine their maximum attempted hour limit. - Successfully complete at least 67 percent of all attempted credits in which they are enrolled. - Successful completion includes all classes for which the student receives a grade of A+ through D-. - Non-progress grades are those which indicate: failing, withdrawal, incomplete, or that a course was repeated.
+- Enroll either part time or full time towards an associate or bachelor degree programs. - Maintain a GPA of 2.0 or above during their enrollment at BYU-Hawaii. - Students whose SAP status is on Probation may continue to receive federal and institutional loans and grants.
+However, students whose status is deny are not eligible for aid. - Complete all graduation requirements within 150% of the minimum hours required to complete your degree. - Most BYU-Hawaii students require about 120 hours for a BA or BS degree.
+The maximum attempted hour limit for these students is 180 hours (which is 50% more than the 120 hours required). - Your maximum hour limit includes all "attempted" hours, including hours for classes you repeated, and those for which you received a failing grade, a withdrawal, or incomplete. - Undergraduates who accumulate 60 hours of non-progress grades automatically lose eligibility for federal and institutional aid. - Transfer students are allowed to accumulate 150% of the minimum hours required to graduate after they arrive at BYU-Hawaii. - Transfer students should speak with a financial aid counselor to review their transfer work and to determine their maximum attempted hour limit. - Successfully complete at least 67 percent of all attempted credits in which they are enrolled. - Successful completion includes all classes for which the student receives a grade of A+ through D-. - Non-progress grades are those which indicate: failing, withdrawal, incomplete, or that a course was repeated.